CUA50220 DIPLOMA OF MUSICAL THEATRE

 + $1000 (if SAS is to organise Overseas Student Health Cover)

 This is set out in the student agreement.
-The usual payment points are every semester (21 or 22 weeks), at least 2 weeks before the start of a semester, across the duration of the course.
+The usual payment points are every trimester, at least 2 weeks before the start of a trimester, across the duration of the course.
 The student may exercise their choice to pay more upfront that is a greater amount than the identified amount in the payment schedule.
 That is their choice depending on circumstances.

 Fees paid in advance will be retained in a separate designated account by the School.